2016 Tipperary county hurling team season: Munster Semi-final

 Tipperary went on to play Limerick in the Munster Semi-final on 19 June at Semple Stadium.

 The counties had met 67 times in the championship, 65 in Munster, once in the All-Ireland semi-final in 2009 and once in the All-Ireland qualifiers in 2004, with Tipperary having 34 wins, Limerick 23 wins and 10 draws.
 The winners would play Waterford in the Munster final on 10 July.
 It was the fifth year in a row that Tipperary and Limerick would play each other in the Munster hurling championship.

-Tipperary made one change to the starting team with Patrick Maher returning in place of Sean Curran.
+Tipperary made one change to the starting team with Patrick Maher returning in place of Seán Curran.

 The match was shown live on RTÉ One as part of the Sunday Game live, presented by Michael Lyster with analysis by Ger Loughnane and Henry Shefflin.
 Commentary on the game was provided by Ger Canning alongside Dónal O'Grady.
 In rainy and wet conditions, Tipperary had a three-point lead at half-time (3-5 to 0–11) and went on to win the game by two points.
 John 'Bubbles' O'Dwyer was shown a straight red card in the fourteenth minute for striking the hurl at Richie English.
 By that time Tipperary had already scored two goals, both coming from Michael Breen, the first after he followed up on his initial run and pass, striking the ball low one handed to the net, the second when he reacted quickly flicking the ball into the net after he followed up on a shot which was saved from Séamus Callanan by the goalkeeper.
 The third goal for Tipperary came when Séamus Callanan hit the ball low to the left of the net after a hand-pass from Noel McGrath on the left.

 Tom Morrissey got a late goal for Limerick when he smashed the ball past Darren Gleeson to bring the gap down to two points at the end.

 Cathal Barrett was announced as the man-of-the-match on the Sunday Game that evening, the other nominees were Noel McGrath and Limerick forward Cian Lynch.